Solving Convex Smooth Function Constrained Optimization Is Almost As Easy As Unconstrained Optimization: Introduction

 \section{Introduction}

 Consider convex smooth function-constrained optimization of the form

-where both $f:\R^n \rightarrow \R$ and $g := [g_1, g_2, \ldots, g_m]^\top:\R^n \rightarrow \R^m$ are convex and differentiable with Lipschitz continuous gradients, and the domain $X$ is convex and closed.
+where both $f:\R^n \rightarrow \R$ and $g := [g_1, g_2, \ldots, g_m]^\top:\R^n \rightarrow \R^m$ are blackbox convex functions with Lipschitz continuous gradients, and the domain $X$ is convex and closed.
 The regularization function $u(x)$ is assumed to be both simple \cite{nemirovski2001lectures} and $\alpha$-strongly convex for some $\alpha\geq 0$.
-Problem of this type finds a wide range of applications in, for example, the Neyman-Pearson classification problem \cite{rigollet2011neyman}, the fairness-constrained classification \cite{zafar2017fairness}, and the risk-constrained portfolio optimization \cite{gandy2005portfolio}.
-Since the dimensions $n$ and $m$ are large in many applications, we focus on first-order methods to find an approximation solution.
+Referred to as composite objectives \cite{nesterov2013gradient}, $F$ covers black-box optimization as a special case.
+For example, an $\alpha$-strongly convex objective function $\tilde{f}$ can be decomposed into $f(x):=\tilde{f}(x)-\frac{\alpha}{2}\normsq{x}$ and $u(x):=\frac{\alpha}{2}\normsq{x}$.
+Problems of this type find a wide range of applications in, for example, the Neyman-Pearson classification problem \cite{rigollet2011neyman}, the fairness-constrained classification \cite{zafar2017fairness}, and the risk-constrained portfolio optimization \cite{gandy2005portfolio}.
+Since the dimensions $n$ and $m$ are large in many applications, we focus on first-order methods to find an approximate solution.
 Specifically, $(f, g)$ is assumed to be accessible only via a black-box first-order oracle, which returns $(f(x), g(x); \grad f(x), \grad g(x))$ when queried at some $x \in \R^n$, and the goal is to find an $(\ep; \ep/c)$-optimal solution (or, in short, an $\ep$-solution):

 where the scaling constant $c \geq 1$ represents the modeler's preference for constraint violation relative to sub-optimality.